lisa-lumos/designing-data-intensive-applications/05-replication.md

 Asynchronous replication: Advantage: leader can still process writes when follower not available.
 Disadvantage: if leader fails and unrecoverable, the writes that are not synced yet are lost.

+## Achieve high availability with leader-based replication
+Follower failure: on local disk, each follower keeps a log of the data changes it has received from the leader.
+After it is back, it checks the log and get missed data changes from the leader.

+Leader failure: Using failover - promote a follower to be the new leader, clients reconfigured to send writes to the new leader, other follower start to take data changes from the new leader.
+It can be manual or automatic.

+In certain fault scenarios, it could happen that two nodes both believe that they are the leader (split brain), and it can cause lost or corrupted data.

+## Implement Replication Logs
+- Statement-based replication: The leader logs every write request that it executes and sends this statement log to its followers.
+Potential issues: nondeterministic statement, order of execution.
+Used by VoltDB.
+- Write-ahead log (WAL) shipping: Every write is originally appended to a log, this exact same log can be used to build a replica on another node.
+Potential issues: this log is low level (which bytes changed on the which disk blocks), so coupled to the storage engine.
+Cannot handle it if storage format of the db changes, so requires same version of db software on all nodes.
+Need downtime to update db versions, so no rolling upgrade possible.
+Used by PostgreSQL and Oracle.
+- Logical (row-based) log replication: decouple physical storage engine and log using logical log.
+Allows for different storage formats on different nodes, and hence rolling upgrade.
+MySQL binlog when using row-based replication can do change data capture, and can send these changes to DWH for analysis.
+- Trigger-based replication: